-RIPTA annually affirms its compliance with all applicable provisions of federal law through the submittal of FTA Certifications and Assurances, including the relevant provisions of NEPA and other federal environmental laws, the employee protection provisions of Section 5333(b) of the U.S. Code, Buy America provisions, pre-award and post-delivery reviews, restrictions on lobbying, prohibition of exclusive school transportation, and drug and alcohol testing.
+RIPTA annually affirms its compliance with all applicable provisions of federal law through the submittal of FTA Certifications and Assurances, including the relevant provisions of the National Environmental Policy Act (NEPA) and other federal environmental laws, the employee protection provisions of Section 5333(b) of the U.S. Code, Buy America provisions, pre-award and post-delivery reviews, restrictions on lobbying, prohibition of exclusive school transportation, and drug and alcohol testing.

-RIPTA's Subrecipient Oversight Policy and Procedures details how any subrecipient would be held compliant with the above provisions, should it be determined that funds should be passed through to a subrecipient or subrecipients.
+RIPTA's Subrecipient Oversight Policy and Procedures detail how any subrecipient would be held compliant with the above provisions, should it be determined that funds should be passed through to a subrecipient or subrecipients.